“Probably one of the best bouzouki players since Donal Lunny”

 London Born Tad Sargent, whose family roots come from Castlebar in county Mayo, started playing music at a young age on the piano.
 He started playing the bodhrán (the Irish drum) in 2002 after re-discovering his childhood love for Irish music.
 Learning about Irish music took years of attending sessions run by Irish music legends such as Mick O’Connor.
 He picked up the bouzouki in 2008 and favours the guitar shaped design.

-Now a professional musician Tad has performed/recorded and worked with many great musicians and groups such as Barrule, Tony Christie, Luke Daniels, Sylvain Barou, Cara Dillon, Kristina Train, Celtic Crossroads, Joby Talbot, Ranagri, Crossharbour, Bible Code Sundays, and The Long Notes (to name a few).
+Now a professional musician Tad has performed/recorded and worked with many great musicians and groups such as Barrule, Tony Christie, The Kelly Family, Brian McNeill, Luke Daniels, Sylvain Barou, Cara Dillon, Kristina Train, Celtic Crossroads, Joby Talbot, Ranagri, Crossharbour, Bible Code Sundays, and The Long Notes (to name a few).
 He was a member of Ranagri for 5 years who released an album with pop legend Tony Christie (Amarillo fame) in 2015.
 He is currently working on his project with the amazing Breton uilleann piper Loïc Bléjean.
 Their album was released in Autumn 2016.
 He a main member of CrossHarbour, who’s album was released in 2014.

 During the summer of 2016 he was part of The Shakespeare Globe Theatre’s Season of Wonder.
 He was one of the four musicians on the production of The Taming of the Shrew (directed by Caroline Byrne).
 It received high praise from the critics.